garbit/portfolio-site/content/bio.md

 photo: /images/andy.jpeg
 cv: something.pdf
 ---
-I'm a User Experience Researcher exploring Human-Centric AI through the design of wellbeing technologies to promote a deeper understanding of ourselves using computer vision, ubiquitous sensing, and personal data.
+Exploring Human-Centric AI through the design of wellbeing technologies that promote a deeper understanding of ourselves using computer vision, ubiquitous sensing, and personal data.